 Complications of Hemiparesis and Hemiplegia

-The weakness or paralysis can result in each brief- and lengthy-term health complications, inclusive of:
+The weakness or paralysis can result in both brief and long-term health complications, including:

 • Respiratory problems